Whisper65691/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 1. General Formula for Range

-The horizontal range $ R $ is the distance a projectile travels along the x-axis before hitting the ground.
-For a projectile launched from height $ h_0 = 0 $, the range is given by:
+The horizontal range $R$ is the distance a projectile travels along the x-axis before hitting the ground.
+For a projectile launched from height $h_0 = 0$, the range is given by:

 $$
 R = \frac{v_0^2 \sin(2\theta)}{g}
 $$

 where:
-- $ v_0 $ is the initial speed,
+- $v_0$ is the initial speed,
-- $ \theta $ is the angle of projection,
+- $\theta$ is the angle of projection,
-- $ g $ is the gravitational acceleration.
+- $g$ is the gravitational acceleration.

 ---